OannaOS/OannaOS-for-ubuntu/README.md

 Oanna OS is a fork of Cutefish OS but recoded and updated for newer versions of Ubuntu 22.04 TLS.
 Oanna OS includes some pre-installed apps sutch als neofetch, ssh (openssh) and some other performes improfers.
-Please note that this is a singe dev reposetory so help is needed.
+Please note that this is a single developer reposetory so help is needed.
 If you find a issuse please report it in the issuses tab above. if you look at the Cutefish os [reposetory](https://github.com/orgs/cutefishos/repositories) you can see its dead.
 This is why this reposetory was created to bring new life into the os and ui.

 <p align="right">(<a href="#top">back to top</a>)</p>